cycheng/parallel-8queens/README.md

           Very beautiful algorithm !
       [3] Remove malloc, memset, .. => original code for "memory opt", but unnecessary for new algorithm
+      [4] I use 8 threads to process 14 columns